 Tighter environmental regulations and technological advancements will be key factors shaping the global bio-lubricant market of the future.
 Environmental regulations focusing on sustainability, carbon neutral operation and reducing carbon footprint, and low toxicity and zero bioaccumulation will drive bio-lubricant use.
 On the other hand, improving the technical performance of bio-lubricants will enhance the cost-benefit trade-off of using these products in place of their mineral counterparts.
 Changing consumer attitudes in the aftermath of COVID-19 will also help.

 Like all other industries, a buoyant bio-lubricant market has been heavily impacted by the COVID-19 pandemic.
 The long-term consequences remain to be seen, though the adverse effect of the ongoing crisis is apparent in 2020.
 In Kline’s base-case scenario, the global bio-lubricant market is forecast to grow at a CAGR of 3.5% over the next five years.

-Join Kline’s upcoming webinar, “Will COVID-19 Enhance the Case for Bio-Lubricants?” to understand the current bio-lubricants market and the impact of COVID-19 on its outlook.
+REQUEST RECORDING to our webinar on “Will COVID-19 Enhance the Case for Bio-Lubricants?” to understand the current bio-lubricants market and the impact of COVID-19 on its outlook.